Rox-OS/rox/src/biron/README.md

 }
 ```

-Then of course you have the tried and true C style `for` loop
+Then of course you have the tried and true C style `for` loop.
 ```rust
 for let i = 0; i < 10; i = i + 1 {
   // Runs for 10 iterations
 }
 ```

+You may also terminate the loop early with the `break` keyword.
+Likewise, you can skip the remainder of the iteration and execute the next iteration with the `continue` keyword.

 Loops in Biron also have an optional `else` clause like [Python 3](https://book.pythontips.com/en/latest/for_-_else.html).
 The `else` clause executes only when the for loop completes normally.
 Where normally here means when the loop expression no longer evaluates true as opposed to being terminated early by a `break`.
 This lets you write code like the following
 ```rust